 Umoja Community Fact Sheet

-- Decade of service to the CCCCO system, from 2006-2015 functioned as an all-volunteer organization
+- Decade of service to the California Community College Chancellor's Office (CCCCO) System, from 2006-2015 functioned as an all-volunteer organization

 - Formally recognized as a Student Success Program by CCCCO Board of Governors, Statewide Academic Senate, Statewide Student Senate

-- Largest professional development conference in the California Community College system, over 1,000 attendees, and we include our students
+- Largest professional development conference in the California Community College System, over 1,000 attendees including Umoja students

-- 57 Affiliated California Community Colleges and universities, a nearly tenfold increase since our founding in 2006
+- Fifty-seven Affiliated California Community Colleges and universities, a nearly tenfold increase since our founding in 2006

 - Served over 10,000 students since our founding in 2006